Services During COVID-19

 Fecal Parasite Testing

 We strongly recommend annual fecal parasite testing.
 This is simple to do: Obtain a fresh fecal sample and drop it off at the clinic within a few hours.
 We will take care of the rest!
 If we find parasites, we will be able to prescribe appropriate treatment to keep your pet and your family healthy and safe.

 Spays and Neuters

-All dental procedures are being postponed unless they are deemed by our veterinarians to be urgent (e.g. a fractured tooth).
+Dental procedures are being done and, as with surgery, may have some decreased availability.
+We will accommodate your pet’s needs, ensuring urgent surgeries are prioritized, so wait times will be longer.
 As with urgent surgeries, urgent dental procedures will be considered on a case-by-case basis, and may be postponed with appropriate medical treatment, performed in-clinic, or referred to a specialist clinic.

 Non-routine care continues at Animal Care Clinic.
 If you are concerned about your pet, please contact us.
 Based on the situation, we will recommend either a virtual appointment or an in-clinic appointment.
 Remember: Do not come to the clinic without calling first.

 Your pet’s health is our priority and emergencies are being seen.
 We have dedicated appointments reserved in the day for urgent and emergency care.
 Emergency veterinary clinics are also open, although many of them have decreased capacity due to lingering staffing issues from the COVID-19 pandemic.

 If your pet is experiencing an emergency, call us or call an emergency clinic immediately and before coming to the clinic.
 Contact information, including for our local emergency clinics, can be found on our Contact Us page.